oracle/python-oracledb/doc/src/user_guide/dataframes.rst

 See :ref:`dfvector` for more information.

-**LOBs**
+**CLOB and NCLOB**

-When converting Oracle Database CLOBs and BLOBs:
+When converting Oracle Database CLOBs and NCLOBs:

+- LOBs must be no more than 1 GB in length.

+- If the number of records being fetched by :meth:`Connection.fetch_df_all()`, or fetched in each batch by :meth:`Connection.fetch_df_batches()`, can be handled by 32-bit offsets, you can use an :ref:`explicit mapping
+  <explicitmapping>` to fetch CLOBs and NCLOBs as STRING instead of the default
+  LARGE_STRING.
+This will save 4 bytes per record.

+**BLOB**

+When converting Oracle Database BLOBs:

-- The LOBs must be no more than 1 GB in length.
+- LOBs must be no more than 1 GB in length.

+- If the number of records being fetched by :meth:`Connection.fetch_df_all()`, or fetched in each batch by :meth:`Connection.fetch_df_batches()`, can be handled by 32-bit offsets, you can use an :ref:`explicit mapping
+  <explicitmapping>` to fetch BLOBs as BINARY instead of the default
+  LARGE_BINARY.
+This will save 4 bytes per record.

 **Dates and Timestamps**

 When converting Oracle Database DATEs and TIMESTAMPs:

-- Arrow TIMESTAMPs will not have timezone data.
+- Apache Arrow TIMESTAMPs will not have timezone data.

-- For Oracle Database DATE columns, the Arrow TIMESTAMP will have a time unit of "seconds".
+- For Oracle Database DATE columns, the Apache Arrow TIMESTAMP will have a time unit of "seconds".

-- For Oracle Database TIMESTAMP types, the Arrow TIMESTAMP time unit depends on the Oracle type's fractional precision as shown in the table below:
+- For Oracle Database TIMESTAMP types, the Apache Arrow TIMESTAMP time unit depends on the Oracle type's fractional precision as shown in the table
+  below:

   .. list-table-with-summary::
       :header-rows: 1
       :class: wy-table-responsive
       :widths: 1 1
       :align: left
       :summary: The first column is the Oracle Database TIMESTAMP-type fractional second precision.
-The second column is the resulting Arrow TIMESTAMP time unit.
+The second column is the resulting Apache Arrow TIMESTAMP time unit.

       * - Oracle Database TIMESTAMP fractional second precision range
-        - Arrow TIMESTAMP time unit
+        - Apache Arrow TIMESTAMP time unit
       * - 0
         - seconds
       * - 1 - 3